slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 1. Push changes to your fork of the repo: `git push origin <branchname>`
 2. Make sure you've reviewed the [Pull Request Checklist](https://github.com/adobe/brackets/wiki/Pull-Request-Checklist) and signed the [Contributor Licence Agreement (CLA)](http://dev.brackets.io/brackets-contributor-license-agreement.html).
 3. Submit pull request from GitHub.
-If this is a bugfix, include "Fix #1234" (changing "1234" to the actual bug number) in the description.
+If this is a bugfix, include a reference with # followed by issue number (e.g. #1234) in the description (not title) of the issue.
+Note: do *not* use the phrase "fixes #1234" (or any form of word "fix"?) because it will cause the bug to auto-close when pull request is merged.
 This tags the pull request in the bug comments.

 ## Getting Started ##